hole19/cursor/README.md

 Cursor is a fork of [Kaminari](https://github.com/amatsuda/kaminari) that has been gutted to perform cursor pagination only for Rails and ActiveRecord

-It’s currently a very simple implementation that pages by the id of the primary table.
+It’s currently a very simple implementation that pages by selected field of the primary table.
+It uses the id by default.

 # Usage